 Influencer Marketing vs Traditional Marketing

-Traditional marketing refers to any of the old ways in which brands would market themselves like print and TV ads, billboards and magazines.
+Traditional marketing refers to any of the old ways by which brands would market themselves such as print ads, TV ads or billboards.
 We also call this outbound marketing, or coming to people with your message usually by interrupting their daily lives.
 Influencer marketing is a newer concept involving the use of social media influencers with a dedicated following to promote your product or service.
 This new wave of advertising brings to the forefront how influential word-of-mouth and relatability is when people are looking into buying something.
 Just look at how popular these social media beauty brands have become.
 Would you have known about Glossier if it wasn’t for all the Instagram beauty pages?

-Pros: Traditional is called what it is because of exactly that, it’s a long-carried tradition.
-Companies have been using this type of marketing for years because it has proven results and is reliable.
+Pros: Traditional marketing is referred to by that name for a simple reason: it’s a long-carried tradition.
+Companies have been using this type of marketing for years because it’s reliable and offers proven results.
 Due to the constantly changing nature of influencers, it makes sense that a company would want to lean on traditional marketing to get results they’ve seen time and time again.

 These forms of media also have long lead times since print and TV need months in advance to plan and publish ads.
 On the flip side, influencers can post almost instantly with very little turnaround time.
 It’s also difficult to track the ROI of traditional marketing.
 Think about how often you miss TV commercials because you’re on your phone or pass billboards without looking at them while you’re driving.
 It’s very possible that people aren’t paying attention even when your ad is right in front of their faces.
 Plus, there’s no way to truly know how many people become customers after seeing your billboard or TV ad.